all-of-us/raw-data-repository/rest-api/README.md

 In order to modify the configuration manually:

-(Note: For local development we need an `allowed_user` entry with a value of `example@example.com`.
+(Note: For local development we need an `user_info` map entry with a key of `example@example.com`.
 This is what a oauth user appears as under the dev_appserver.)